Winter Hot Picnic Ideas

 Some top tips for hot picnics

-Don’t add hot food into a cold pot.
-This will just mean it will cool down more quickly.
-Instead, boil a kettle, fill the pot with water for a good few minutes with the lid resting on top, and then immediately before serving the food, pour it away and fill the now hot pot!
+Instead, boil a kettle, fill the pot with water for a good 5-10 minutes with the lid slightly closed and then immediately before serving the food, pour it away and fill the now hot pot!
 That will help the contents stay warmer, as it is inevitable that some heat will be lost in-between the making and the eat time.

 Err on the side of caution.
 The less saucy your food is, the faster it will cool, so the saucier the food the better, as it will stay hotter for longer.
 I am always paranoid about things containing chicken, so I wouldn’t leave longer than 2 hours between the putting in the pot bit and the eating bit.
 I’m a bit more relaxed about other things like pesto pasta etc. but after 3-4 hours the food tends to really be firmly into the cooling phase, so eating it sharpish is better!